PETra: A Multilingual Corpus of Pragmatic Explicitation in Translation: Results and Discussion

 \autoref{fig:classifier_performance_Multi} shows that cross-lingual transfer improves steadily across all languages.
 Accuracy and F1 scores are lowest at L0 and increase with each stage of active learning.
 The training languages, German and Spanish, start with relatively high scores and continue to improve, with German reaching 0.88 accuracy and 0.57 F1, and Spanish 0.81 accuracy and 0.59 F1 in L13.
 Languages close to the training data, such as Portuguese (similar to Spanish) and Dutch (similar to German), consistently achieve high scores, with L14 reaching 0.82–0.83 in accuracy and 0.80–0.82 in F1.
 Italian and French also perform well, showing strong cross-lingual transfer, while Swedish shows moderate gains.
 Greek, being more distant typologically, exhibits lower scores throughout, with accuracy peaking at 0.74 and F1 at 0.76 in L14.

-\paragraph{Analysis.} The results from the PragExTra experiments demonstrate that pragmatic explicitation is a consistent and measurable phenomenon across languages.
-Table. \ref{tab:corpus_stats} shows that entity-related and system level explicitations occur most frequently, reflecting translators' efforts to make culturally bound references and institutional systems more accessible to target readers.
-Linguistic adjudgments (LING) and additional-information cases (ADD) appear less often but capture meaningful contextual enrichments, such as translator remarks and clarifying glosses.
+\paragraph{Analysis.} The results from the PETra experiments demonstrate that pragmatic explicitation is a consistent and measurable phenomenon across languages. \autoref{tab:corpus_stats} shows that entity-related and system level explicitations occur most frequently, reflecting translators' efforts to make culturally bound references and institutional systems more accessible to target readers.
+Linguistic adjustments ($\blacktriangle$\,LING) and additional-information cases ($\blacklozenge$\,ADD) appear less often but capture meaningful contextual enrichments, such as translator remarks and clarifying glosses.

 Active learning proved essential for detecting these relatively rare phenomena.
-As illustrated in Figure \ref{fig:classifier_performance}, classifier performance improved by about seven to eight percentage points over successive annotation cycles, resulting in roughly 1150 high-confidence labeled examples for English–German and English–Spanish each.
-Figure \ref{fig:classifier_performance_Multi} further shows that classifier performance steadily improves across successive annotation cycles.
-For the seed languages, German and Spanish, accuracy and F1 rise noticeably from L0 to L13.
-Cross-lingual transfer is most effective for languages close to the training data, such as Portuguese and Dutch, while more distant languages, like Swedish and Greek, show smaller but consistent gains.
-The results highlight two clear trends: (i) performance improves with more annotated data from active learning and additional German/Spanish instances, and (ii) typological similarity to the seed languages strongly influences cross-lingual transfer success.
-Overall, L14 achieves the best results across all languages, confirming that additional high-quality annotations benefit both accuracy and F1 scores.
+As illustrated in \autoref{fig:classifier_performance}, classifier performance improved by about seven to eight percentage points over successive annotation cycles, resulting in roughly 1150 high-confidence labeled examples for English–German and English–Spanish each. \autoref{fig:classifier_performance_Multi} further shows that classifier performance steadily improves across successive annotation cycles.
+Two clear trends emerge: (i) performance improves consistently with more annotated data, and (ii) typological similarity to the seed languages strongly influences transfer success, with L14 achieving the best results across all languages. \autoref{tab:examples-pretty} illustrates the qualitative range of the corpus, spanning entity descriptions, measurement conversions, system transfers, and translator glosses across three target languages.
+The diversity of examples confirms that PETra captures interpretable instances of culturally motivated explicitation.

-Table \ref{tab:examples-pretty} further illustrate the qualitative range of pragmatic explicitations, including measurement conversions (e.g., 1 mile → 1.6 km), entity descriptions (e.g., EPA → amerikanische Umweltschutzbehörde), transfers between cultural systems (e.g., seniors → alumnos del último grado) and translator remarks providing explanatory glosses (e.g., Prey = Beute), as well as adding additional background knowledge on the concepts being talked about (e.g., bekend van de geisers) or the venue place of the talk (e.g., here → in de VS).
-Almost all types of expliciation exist as additions and replacements in style.
-Together, these observations confirm that the PragExTra corpus captures diverse and interpretable instances of culturally motivated explicitation and that the proposed detection framework performs robustly across languages.